 If you are not currently in F-1 or J-1 status, you will need to pay the SEVIS fee (pdf) in order to obtain an F-1 or J-1 visa and enter the US in F-1 or J-1 status or change to student status.
 You will also need to pay the SEVIS fee if you choose to file a “Change of Status (COS)” inside the US, or are returning to Carnegie Mellon after a leave of absence.
 Information on the SEVIS fee payment will also be included when OIE mails your document and general information can be found at SEVIS Fee FAQs page.

 Applying for a US Visa

 Comprehensive information on applying for a US visa is available on the US Department of State website.
-In particular, you may wish to consult the visa wait times or the individual consular websites for post-specific visa application procedures.
+In particular, you may wish to consult the visa wait times or the individual consular websites for specific visa application procedures.

 Security Clearances and Visa Delays